rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 `StringBuffer` and `StringBuilder` denote a mutable sequence of characters.
 These two types are compatible, but `StringBuilder` provides no guarantee of synchronization.
-Since synchronization is rarely used, `StringBuilder` offers better performance over its counterpart and is recommended by Java.[^5] Code snippet bellow shows an example of the use of the `StringBuilder` class.
+Since synchronization is rarely used, `StringBuilder` offers better performance over its counterpart and is recommended by Java.[^5] Code snippet below shows an example of the use of the `StringBuilder` class.

 ```java